Student boilersuit: Design and appearance

 Unlike coveralls generally, the student boilersuit isn't used for work, but mostly for parties.
-However, as the coveralls are meant to endure years of abuse, the wearer often being under the influence of alcohol, the coveralls are made of high quality fabric and usually at least somewhat waterproof.
+However, as the coveralls are meant to endure years of abuse, the wearer often being under the influence of alcohol, the coveralls are made of high-quality fabric and usually at least somewhat waterproof.
 Practical additions such as zippered pockets of various sizes and belt loops are added by the manufacturer, and as a part of the manufacturing process the coveralls are sometimes printed with the particular student organization's logo and ads of the various sponsoring companies, ranging from small local enterprises to national divisions of multinational corporations.
 Often, the large corporations choose to sponsor the suits as a part of their recruitment campaign, ensuring that they have the attention of the graduating students when they enter the working life.

 The colour of the boilersuits is usually determined by the faculty or programme, which — the subjects being many and colours few — leads to quite spectacular colour combinations such as purple, turquoise or pink.
 Multicolored variants exist, but typically the suits are of one color.
 As it is customary to personalize the suits, they are almost invariably decorated with various badges, souvenirs and inexpensive gadgets.
 Occasionally a boilersuit will tell of its owner's interests, political views, personal history and even military experience.
 The time spent as a student can be seen from the amount of decorations one has added to his boilersuit, as all students start with blank boilersuits.
 There's also a practice of swapping a part of the suit with another person, typically with a partner or a close friend.
 Badges are also readily swapped, especially amongst friends who are of different organizations.
 Rarity of a certain badge can be considered a bonus.

+Some programs have swapped boilersuits for labcoats.
+In Lund and Uppsala, labcoats and sometimes bathrobes are used by natural science students.